plagache/DSLR/README.md

-what about the absence of data ? during training and during prediction
+what about the absence of data ? during training and during prediction fill with mean

 During prediciton if multiple classes found for a given student how to decide which one?
+Choose class with highest probability